-The South African organic wineries, as elsewhere in the world use a system of farming that maintains and replenishes the fertility of the soil.
+South African organic wine producers, as elsewhere in the world use a system of farming that maintains and replenishes the fertility of the soil.
 Grapes are grown without chemical pesticides, fungicides, herbicides or fertilisers but rather using compost and organic materials.
 Many wineries will refer to bio-diversity rather than bio-dynamics: they will encourage indigenous flora and fauna.

 Most of our South African wines are made using organic methods (OM) rather than being fully certified organic.
 This is mainly due to the reliance in South Africa on expensive EU organic regulations.
 Our Post House wines from Stellenbosch are OM but rest assured the 45ha of vines produce some delicious wines although some are rather high on the ABV scale for some tastes.

 In South Africa much of the accreditation of organic wines, bio-dynamics, low sulphur and vegetarian wines seems to rely on EU organic rules.
 A number of the wineries in South Africa state that they are certified by Control Union Certifications.
 This is an organic inspection company supervised by the Dutch Accreditation Council RvA: they work to the EU criteria for organic agriculture and production.

 All our South African organic (and OM) wines adhere to the maximum allowable levels of sulphur dioxide: half that of non-organic wines.
 Currently, none of our South African organic wines can state that there are no added sulphurs: it is naturally occurring anyway so we have to accept some.